jack828/jackburgess.dev/_blogs/tmux-statusline-in-c.md

 # These are calls to strftime under the hood.
 Here we replace with "date" to emulate what bash can do.
 date "+%d %B, %Y %R"
 ```
-> NOTE: For the sake of demonstration, and tidyness, I've removed the `set-option` calls and the colour configuration.
+> NOTE: For the sake of demonstration and tidiness, I've removed the `set-option` calls and the colour configuration from this and the C version below.

 And a version written in C: